What is 1-2-3 Parenting?

 1-2-3 Parenting is a parenting method based on the book 123 Magic by Dr. Tom Phelan.
-The book teaches an easy-to-follow technique for discipline that involves counting three to either get a child to stop an unwanted behavior or start a desired behavior.
+The book teaches an easy-to-follow technique for discipline that involves counting to three to either get a child to stop an unwanted behavior or start the desired behavior.

-*Example of 1-2-3 Parenting: If a child is misbehaving (a stop behavior), the parent will simple say, “That's a one.”
+*Example of 1-2-3 Parenting: If a child is misbehaving (a stop behavior), the parent will simply say, “That's a one.”
 Wait 5 seconds.
-If child stops this behavior, the count stops.
-If the behavior continues, “That's a two.”
-Followed by 5 seconds.
+If the child stops this behavior, the count stops.
+If the behavior continues, “That's a two,” followed by 5 seconds.
 If the child's behavior does not change by the count of three, the parent will give the child an appropriate consequence like a time-out.

 The book outlines how to use the 123 Magic method, guidelines for counting, ways kids manipulate, as well as strategies for encouraging good behavior.
 One controversial element of the book is the author's belief that children are not “little adults” and that they are not rational or logical.
 Thus, reasoning with them is ineffective and discouraged.
 The author suggests, “Instead of imagining your kids as little adults, think of yourselves as a wild animal trainer!”